katejou/LearnGit/cmdEx.md

         - Modified (unsaved)
         - Staged (saved)

-For viewing change in Modified:
+### For viewing change in Modified:

 git diff

-For viewing change in Staged:
+### For viewing change in Staged:

 git diff --staged

+### For viewing change in Branch:

+git diff someBranchName

+- it compair the branch to the current branch I think...